-10 Incredible Health Benefits of Probiotics—That Don’t Have to Do with Digestion
+9 Health Benefits of Probiotics That Don’t Have to Do With Digestion

 A healthier heart

-Part of how to have your most heart-healthy day might be to take probiotics, friendly bacteria found in yogurt, fermented foods, aged cheeses, and supplements.
-In research presented at a recent American Heart Association meeting, LDL, or "bad" cholesterol, levels of people with high cholesterol who took the probiotic Lactobacillus reuteri dropped by over 11 percent in nine weeks.
+What exactly are probiotics?
+Well these gut-friendly products contain beneficial bacteria and include yogurt, fermented foods, aged cheeses, and supplements.
+A 2017 review of 15 studies published in PLoS One found that taking the probiotic Lactobacillus could reduce LDL or "bad" cholesterol.
 One way the bacteria can reduce blood lipids is through an enzyme, bile salt hydrolase, according to Mary Ellen Sanders, PhD, executive science officer of the International Scientific Association for Probiotics and Prebiotics.
 "Bile salts are precursors to cholesterol, and gut microbiota can impact bile salt levels," she says.
-NYC-based registered dietitian Tanya Zuckerbrot, MS, RD, bestselling author and founder of The F-Factor Diet, says bacterial cells also scoop up cholesterol as they grow, leaving less in the blood.
-“The more bacterial cells that grow and divide, the more cholesterol is required to stabilize their cell membranes, which can contribute to an overall cholesterol-lowering effect," she says.
+NYC-based registered dietitian Tanya Zuckerbrot, MS, RD, bestselling author and founder of The F-Factor Diet, says the bacteria utilize cholesterol as they grow in the gut.
+"The more bacterial cells that grow and divide, the more cholesterol is required to stabilize their cell membranes, which can contribute to an overall cholesterol-lowering effect," she says.
 To get started, make sure you add these probiotic foods to your diet right now.

 Good bacteria may be among the most trusted home remedies for natural anxiety relief.
-People who took supplements containing specific strains of Lactobacillus and Bifidobacterium longum supplements for 30 days were less stressed than those who didn’t take them, in a British Journal of Nutrition study.
-“Many neurotransmitters that regulate mood, like serotonin, are located in the gut," says Frank Lipman, MD, bestselling author and founder of Be Well and the Eleven Eleven Wellness Center in New York City.
+In a meta-analysis of 10 controlled trials published in Neuropsychiatry, researchers found that probiotics decrease the symptoms of anxiety and stress in people with anxiety compared with control groups.
+"Many neurotransmitters that regulate mood, like serotonin, are located in the gut," says Frank Lipman, MD, bestselling author and founder of Be Well and the Eleven Eleven Wellness Center in New York City.
 "If your gut is healthy it can help keep anxiety at bay."
 The gut is connected directly to the brain via the vagus nerve, Sanders explains, so what goes on in the gut can be directly transmitted to the brain.

-Everyday mistakes that can ruin your teeth might include skipping your supplement of good bacteria.
-A review of research found that Lactobacillus and Bifidobacterium can reduce some strains of harmful bacteria that cause gum disease.
+A 2017 review of research on probiotics and oral health suggested they could be beneficial for maintaining oral health, but more research is necessary to find the dosage and specific bacterial strains that work.
+Some prior research has found that Lactobacillus and Bifidobacterium can reduce some strains of harmful bacteria that cause gum disease.
 They may also "decrease cavities in kids, especially in ages 3 to 4," says Angela U. Tucker, MD, a family medicine physician at Ohio State University Wexner Medical Center.
-Recent research has shown that the good bacteria helps neutralize enamel-destroying acid in your mouth.
-Other studies have also shown how the good stuff helps fight other bacteria that cause bad breath.
+Other research from the American Society of Microbiology has found that good bacteria help neutralize enamel-destroying acid in your mouth.

 Fewer colds and coughs

-Yogurt (or the probiotics it contains) is one of the immunity-boosting foods you need to fight off colds and flu.
-In an analysis of 10 studies, taking probiotic supplements cut the number of upper respiratory tract infections by 12 percent and reduced the number of people who had at least one bad cold.
+Yogurt (or the probiotics it contains) is one of the immunity-boosting foods that may help fight off colds and flu.
 Dr. Lipman says that 70 percent of our immune system is housed in our gut, which is why it's so important for overall health.
-According to Zuckerbrot, beneficial bacteria creates an acidic environment that's inhospitable to harmful bacteria.
-In addition, good bacteria can have a major impact on the lymphatic system, the body’s sewer system and an important part of our immune function.
+According to Zuckerbrot, beneficial bacteria create an acidic environment that's inhospitable to harmful bacteria.
+In addition, good bacteria can have a major impact on the lymphatic system, an important part of our immune function.
 "Certain [good bacteria] can help to stabilize the lining of the gut where the lymph tissue resides and prevent harmful substances from being absorbed," Dr. Tucker says.